My Quiet Kitchen

 Quick Vegan Sub for Parmesan

 Here's one last tip!
-While you have your microplane zester out for zesting the lemon, go ahead and grate a few cashews.
+While you have your microplane zester out to zest the lemon, go ahead and grate a few cashews.

 Can you believe how much that looks like grated cheese?
-Since the nuts are small, just be careful not to zest your fingers!
+Since the nuts are small, just be careful not to grate your fingers!

 You'll be amazed how much you get from just 2 or 3 cashews.
-After you grate the cashews, mix in a pinch of sea salt, maybe even a pinch of nutritional yeast, and sprinkle on the pasta before serving.
+Mix in a pinch of sea salt, maybe even a pinch of nutritional yeast, and sprinkle this on the pasta before serving.

 two white bowls with pasta topped with fresh parsley, served with a lemon wedge.